Sink Your Teeth Into This Ultimate Baby Teething Guide

 Belladonna has been used to make homeopathic teething products for babies.
-It has been found in teething tablets and has been linked to adverse reactions and even deaths.
+It has been found in teething tablets and has been linked to adverse reactions such as seizures and even deaths.
 For that reason, you shouldn’t buy any teething product that contains belladonna.

 Belladonna comes the nightshade plant, which has earned a reputation for being deadly.
 If you’re still tempted to use it, keep in mind some of the potential side effects of belladonna are terrible, including hallucinations, blurred vision, fast heartbeat, convulsions, coma, and death.